LungeloNzimande/LungeloNzimande/README.md

 I'm a Full Stack developer with 8+ years of experience.
 I have worked for different companies where I have been exposed to different processes and technologies.
 I have also worked with different developers around the world over the past years.

 #### 📜 History
 My passion for technology started back in 2006 when I had my first computer.
-Being a curios person by nature, I started trying to figure out how computers worked, especially software.
-Fast forward to 2011 when I started studying for an IT degree, where I wrote my first code while learning the basics from VB, PHP and gaining more debt into how things work.
+I started trying to figure out how computers worked, especially software.
+In 2011 I wrote my first code while learning the basics of VB, PHP, HTML and Javascript.
 This is where I discovered my passion for coding.

-After completing my studies, I joined a start-up company where I started gaining relevant experience.
+After completing my studies, I joined a start-up company where I started gaining relevant hands-on experience.
 From there, I joined a 12 months graduate program where I was mentored by experienced developers who guided us when it comes to foundational skills ranging from how a sprint is managed, understanding business requirements, source control and more.

 From then, I have worked on many projects, been part of many teams from different companies.